EAT-JBCOMMUNITY/EAT/SingleVersionTestInclusion/OneToManyVersions/README.md

 # EAP ADDITIONAL TESTSUITE SINGLE TO MULTIPLE VERSION TESTS
 -----------------------------------------------

 Someone can develop a single test anywhere, not just in Single Version Test Inclusion.
-If he/she adds it in the SingleVersionTestInlcusionFolder he/she can follow the method described below, or mention the branch were the test is added as single version and someone will help with the multiple version inclusion.
+If he/she adds it in the SingleVersionTestInlcusionFolder he/she can follow the method described below, or mention the branch where the test is added as single version and someone will help with the multiple version inclusion.